-General Complaints (also found in pg.
-45 of the Student Handbook)
+Also found in pg.
+45 of the Student Handbook

-Grievance Policy (also found in pgs.
-42–43 of the Student Handbook)
+Also found in pgs.
+42–43 of the Student Handbook

 The purpose of the grievance policy is to resolve any charge brought by an individual against the seminary or employee thereof pertaining to the requirements of federal anti-discrimination legislation.